-The Secretariat will continue to further improve tools and systems for electronic declarations based on the feedback received from States Parties.
-Information on these projects will be provided through the OPCW external server and through dedicated events.
-In addition, the Secretariat will continue to offer training and support to States Parties.
+The Secretariat will continue to improve its dedicated tools and systems for electronic declarations based on the feedback received from States Parties.
+Information on these projects will be provided to States Parties at relevant meetings and events organised by the Secretariat.
+In addition, the Secretariat is always willing to offer training and support to States Parties as required.